JasonJOCKKY/MovieWeb/report/Report.md

 ### Grading Criteria
-**Consistent Design and User Experience** **Well-Structured**
+**Consistent Design and User Experience**
+The application has a consisten color scheme.
+Similar material components are used to build each front-end component.
+Everypage shares the header bar, which allows a user to login or redirect to the home page.

+**Well-Structured**
+All interfaces are defined in one file, type.ts.
+The header bar, which is present on everypage, is its own component (/Components/header-bar).
+Back-end code is organized into three services for the three main functionalities (API calls, user authorization, and movie reviews).
+Front-end components are organized into two folders, Pages (home page, details page) and Components (headers and modals).

 **Authentication**
+In order to leave a review, the user must be logged in.

 **Architecture**
+Our code is organized according to Model-View-Controller architecture.
+The M, model, is the API and our Firebase database.
+The View, our front-end components, are organized into pages and components.
+Main page components (home page, details page, and page-not-found page) are organized into the Pages directory.
+Components for modals and headers are organized into the Components directory.
+The Controllers are the services, which are organized into the Services directory.
+The three services are used to communicate the front-end view components to the model (API and Firebase) which never communicate directly.

 **Persistent**
+Users can register and leave reviews on the site.
+Data for registered users and reviews are stored persistently using Firebase.

 **Provide some Security**

 **Responsive**

 **Content**

 **Error Handling**

 **Publicly Viewable**

 **Overall Purpose**

 ## Knowledge Gained